Story 1: Becoming a Working Adult

 I’m giving him a notebook with pockets.

-and the cards that he receives in the two side pockets.
+Along with the ones he receives, in the two side pockets.

-He can use the book to jot down detailed notes, as a record for himself:
+He can use the book to jot down careful notes, as a record for himself:

 Text: Hisashi Ikai